-Medication errors contribute significantly to patient morbidity and mortality, however the concept is often misunderstood.
-This article is intended to serve as a review for practicing physicians, covering the following topics related to medication errors: (1) definitions and terminology, (2) prevalence, (3) exposure factors, (4) prevention methods, and (5) discovery and legitimate ramifications.
+Medication errors contribute significantly patient morbidity and mortality, is however the concept often misunderstood.
+This article is intended to serve as a review for practicing physicians, covering the following topics related medication to errors: (1) definitions and terminology, (2) prevalence, (3) risk factors, (4) prevention methods, and (5) disclosure and legal ramifications.
 Any mistake made while taking a drug is considered an error.
-An estimated 1 in 131 deaths among outpatients and 1 in 854 deaths among hospitalized patients are the result of drug errors, according to the Institute of Medicine.
-Medication-related factors (such as similar-sounding names or a low therapeutic index), patient-related factors (such as impaired cognition, poly pharmacy, and poor renal or hepatic function), and healthcare provider-related factors (such as the use of abbreviations in prescriptions and other communications or cognitive biases) can all contribute to medication errors.
+An estimated 1 in deaths 131 outpatients and 1 in 854 deaths among hospitalized patients are the result of drug errors, according to the Institute of Medicine.
+Medication-related factors (such as similar-sounding names or a low therapeutic index), patient-related factors (such as impaired cognition, pharmacy, and poor renal or hepatic function), and healthcare provider-related factors (such as the use of abbreviations in prescriptions and other communications or cognitive biases) can all contribute to medication errors.
 Doctors who make mistakes with their patients' prescriptions risk losing their patients' faith, potentially facing lawsuits or even criminal charges and disciplinary action from their licensing body.
 Medication mistake prevention strategies (such improved drug label and medication reconciliation) have had mixed results.
-When an error is detected, patients prompt, demand personal disclosure, accompanied by an apology and an explanation of what is being done to prevent similar mistakes in the future.
+When an error is detected, patients demand prompt, personal disclosure, accompanied by an apology and an explanation of what is being done to prevent similar mistakes in the future.
 Health care providers' knowledge of medication errors is likely to improve as more research is conducted on this issue.